How Often Should You Replace Your RV Sewer Hose?

 There are some RV parks that have something known as full hookups.
 This is where an RV site has fresh water, electricity, and its own sewage system.
 This means you don’t have to store all of your raw sewage onboard your RV, which is great.
 RVs usually have two septic tanks.

-One is a black tank, and the other is a gray water tank.
+One is a black tank (for toilet water), and the other is a gray water tank (for all other drains).

 It is a good idea to start off by flushing the black water tank.
 The sewage in this tank will come out of the black water hose.
 We start off with the black hose, as it contains the dirtiest raw sewage.